rustadadam/PF-GAP/notes.md

     2. Imputations with proximities?
 1. DTW - Parrelell
     1. Might allow for multivariable time series.
 This could compute time-series by handling static features. https://pypi.org/project/dtwParallel/#description

+## Changes and Updates
+1. Fixed PFGAP to work in the pipeline
+    a.
+Built a wrapper class to fit and things
+    b.
+It does use the train data as the test data -> This doesn't effect the proximities though, right?